ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

     3. Select the host profile.
     4. Select the host quantity.
        * For NFS only storage, select a minimum of 2.
-       * For vSAN™ storage, select a minimum of 6.
+       * For vSAN storage, select a minimum of 7.
     5. For vSAN, optionally select the **Enable vSAN de-duplication & compression** checkbox to save storage space.
     6. Select the sizings for one or more IOPS/GB performance tiers for attached NFS storage.
 7. Review the add-on service option to deploy the Veeam® Backup and Replication service.
 Toggle the service off if you do not want to include it in your order.